br-automation-com/mappView-File-Explorer/README.md

 ## Limitations
 * The sample is not yet multi client capable.
 * There is no extra message box when files or folders are deleted.
 * The network needs up to two minutes to time out if the share is not available.
-This time must also be considerred when the server address is corrected.
+This time must also be considered when the server address is corrected.
 Even in this case it can take a few minutes to connect to the correct server.
 * USB and network connection does not work when the target is in simulation mode

 <a name="Errors"></a>
 ## Error messages
 The sample generates the following list of error messages.
-All other error numbers are generated from inlcuded libraries that can be found in the Automation Studio help.
+All other error numbers are generated from included libraries that can be found in the Automation Studio help.

 | No | Constant | Text | Solution
 |---|---|---|---|